wreakitralph/rcollum/Projects/Troubleshooting-Case-Studies/README.md

 # 🛠️ Troubleshooting Case Studies
 _A collection of real-world IT support scenarios demonstrating structured troubleshooting methodology._

+> These troubleshooting case studies reflect hands-on lab simulations and real-world IT support scenarios aligned with CompTIA A+ objectives.
 ---

 ## 📶 Case Study 01 – Wi-Fi Connectivity Failure